-- Orchid Hotel: Offering some of the best value in Chinatown, this mid-range budget hotel delivers clean & comfy rooms that combine classic European designs with modern flair.
+- Orchid Hotel: Offering some of the best value in the area, this mid-range budget hotel delivers clean & comfy rooms that combine classic European designs with modern flair.
 The outdoor swimming pool is a pleasant surprise for its price point in Singapore.

 - Oasia Hotel Downtown: Immediately captivating your attention with its green design, this sublime 4.5-star hotel blends nature with delightfully urban influences for a luxuriously relaxing stay.
 The rooms at the Oasia Hotel Downtown reflect a palpably modern Asian design aesthetic with tremendous city views to top it off.
 Chill out by the pool or with a drink to mega skyline views to take your stay to the next level.

-✓ Best area to stay for great dining & nightlife
+✓ Top area to stay for great dining & nightlife

 Located just north of Chinatown, the area around the Singapore River is another one of the city’s top places to stay.
 For sightseeing, it’s undoubtedly one of my personal favourites in the city.

-Much like in Chinatown, the colourful merchant houses lining the Singapore River in the historical riverside quays—Boat Quay, Robertson Quay, and Clarke Quay—give visitors a fleeting look at Singapore’s marine trading heritage.
+Much like Singapore’s Chinese quarter, the colourful merchant houses lining the Singapore River in the historical riverside quays—Boat Quay, Robertson Quay, and Clarke Quay—give visitors a fleeting look at Singapore’s marine trading heritage.

-On top of offering some lovely scenes to accompanying a relaxing stroll along the boardwalk, the banks of the Singapore River host some of the city’s best restaurants.
+On top of offering some lovely scenes to accompany a relaxing stroll along the boardwalk, the banks of the river host some of the city’s tastiest restaurants.
 While the hawker centres, arguably, offer the tastiest food in the city, the restaurants perched along the riverbanks aren’t far behind.

 The area around Clarke Quay is particularly popular.
 It’s one of the Singapore’s top nightlife spots with a barrage of pumpin’ bars & clubs.
 Even if clubbing isn’t your scene, relaxing along a riverside terrace with a Singapore Sling in hand before it gets too rowdy is a fantastic way to tap off a long day of sightseeing.

 Attractions in & around the Singapore River: Clarke Quay, Boat Quay, Robertson Quay, Fort Canning Park, National Gallery of Singapore, The Arts House, Asian Civilizations Museum, Merlion Statue, Esplanade – Theatres on the Bay

 As you’d imagine with its prime location in the heart of the city, accommodations along the Singapore River don’t always come cheap.
 That being said, there’s a good mix here with a little of everything for any style of traveller.

-- Champion Hotel City: Not just one of the top budget picks around the Singapore River, but one of the best in the city.
+- Champion Hotel City: Not just one of the top budget picks in the area, but one of the best in the city.
 Rooms are a little cozier than other hotels in the area, but are clean, modern & comfortable.
-Chinatown, Raffles Place and Clarke Quay are all a short walk away.
+Chinatown, Raffles Place and Clarke Quay are all within short walking distance.